the-virtual-brain/tvb-root/tvb_library/wip-review.md

  #### 2. nb_hybrid.py:162-217 — Bold monitor state is stored on the monitor object via monkey-patching

- Severity: HIGH (blocking)
+ Severity: ~~HIGH~~ FIXED (was blocking)
- Issue: Bold state (_nb_state, _nb_interim_stock, _nb_stock, _nb_step_offset, _nb_subnets) is monkey-patched onto the user's monitor instance.
-This creates hidden coupling and isn't documented.
-More critically, _nb_step_offset is shared across subnets but updated only once per call — if different subnets have different step counts, offset tracking breaks.
+ Issue: Bold state (_nb_state, _nb_interim_stock, _nb_stock, _nb_step_offset, _nb_subnets) was monkey-patched onto the user's monitor instance.
+This created hidden coupling and wasn't documented.
+More critically, _nb_step_offset was shared across subnets but updated only once per call — if different subnets have different step counts, offset tracking broke.
- Why: If you run with 2 subnets and different chunk sizes, the offset will be wrong for the second subnet.
+ Why: If you ran with 2 subnets and different chunk sizes, the offset would be wrong for the second subnet.
 Also, mutating user objects is a fragile API pattern.
- Fix: Store Bold state in a separate dict keyed by (id(monitor), subnet_index) inside _apply_monitors, or return a state object the user passes back in.
+ Fix: DONE.
+State is now stored in a module-level `_BOLD_STATE` dict keyed by `(id(monitor), subnet_index)`.
+Each subnet gets its own offset, and the monitor object is never mutated.
+See ## Done §2.

  #### 3. nb_hybrid.py:233 — SubSample uses step-based mask but ignores chunk_size > 1

- Severity: MEDIUM
+ Severity: ~~MEDIUM~~ FIXED (was blocking)
- Issue: The mask step_numbers % istep == 0 assumes chunk_size=1 (each chunk = one step).
-If chunk_size=5, step 50 is the 10th chunk, but the mask selects 10 %
+ Issue: The mask step_numbers % istep == 0 assumed chunk_size=1 (each chunk = one step).
+If chunk_size=5, step 50 was the 10th chunk, but the mask
- istep which is wrong.
+ selected 10 % istep which was wrong.
- Why: SubSample semantics with chunked temporal averages are ambiguous, but silently producing wrong output is worse than raising an error.
+ Why: SubSample semantics with chunked temporal averages were ambiguous, and silently producing wrong output was worse than raising an error.
- Fix: Either raise if SubSample is used with chunk_size > 1, or compute the step range from times instead.
+ Fix: DONE.
+A guard in `CompiledNetworkFn.run()` now raises `ValueError` if SubSample is used with chunk_size > 1.
+See ## Done §3.

  #### 4. nb_hybrid.py:_cfun_params — Fixed array of length 8 with no documentation of layout